 “Welcome aboard rats,” he said rising from the desk.

-All that Doctor Nelson was told regarding Formula 35C, was that it was a strange cocktail of narcotics completely fabricated by the CIA.
-He wasn’t even sure if it’d been tested on animals, and if it had been, he didn’t understand why those results were not made available to his research team.
-The experiment wouldn’t have bothered him so much if it were rats that they would be testing.
-In his lab, the doctor had only ever tested on animals anyway, and usually with non-pharmaceuticals.
-The optimistic scientist loved the idea of using Mother Nature to find cures, and found artificial substances to be dangerous and in many cases, unethical.
-Unfortunately, he had signed the papers, and there was no going back.
+Unfortunately, he had signed the papers, and there was no going back now.
 His desperation had put him into a position where no part of his life was in his control anymore.
 For truly, he had made a deal with the devil, and he had abandoned his own integrity.
 However, if he could cure Alzheimer’s disease, he thought, it would all be for the greater good.

 “Enter,” came a soft voice.

 Dr. Nelson shifted the folders to his other arm and carefully balanced his coffee while turning the knob and opening the door.
-The interior of the office was just about empty, and every wall stood a tiresome pale-white that seemed to moan in a dreary sadness.
-The tall and lanky figure of Mr. Reynolds sat along the back wall, hunched over his cluttered child-sized desk.
-The room’s lighting was too bright, and caused the doctor to squint his drowsy eyes uncomfortably.
-His ears took offense to the way the AC buzzed annoyingly loud and straight into the scientist’s already frazzled mind.
+The interior of the office was just about empty, and every wall stood a tiresome pale white that seemed to moan in a dreary sadness.
+The tall and lanky figure of Mr. Reynolds sat along the back wall, hunched over his cluttered desk.
+The room’s lighting was too bright and caused the doctor to squint his eyes uncomfortably.
+The AC buzzed annoyingly loud and shot straight into the scientist’s already frazzled mind.
 Shivering slightly, Dr. Nelson walked inside.
 Mr. Reynolds lifted his head slowly, revealing his dark eyes and stern, pale features.
 Nelson felt uneasy around the man.
 There was something unsettling in his gaze and even more so in his unemotional mannerisms.